 - CMI has been active in the South Caucasus since 2006, promoting broad-based discussion on conflict settlement and enabling participation by otherwise marginalized civil society actors

 - Since 2015, CMI also works to support key actors from official institutions involved in conflict resolution in Armenia, Azerbaijan and Georgia

 - An essential element in sustainable peace agreements is the capacity of state actors and institutions to analyse complex conflict scenarios and explore inclusive solutions.
 CMI provides support in precisely these areas.

-CMI works to facilitate informal and official dialogue processes between the Parliament of Moldova and Gagauzia’s People’s Assembly of Gagauzia and provides good offices for the official political dialogue platform to improve institutional mechanisms of centre-autonomy relations.
+CMI works to facilitate the informal dialogue process between the Parliament of the Republic of Moldova and People’s Assembly of Gagauzia and provides good offices for the official political dialogue platform to improve institutional mechanisms of centre-autonomy relations.

 The Gagauz autonomy was established in the south of Moldova in order to safeguard the rights of the Gagauz minority, following a period of unrest in the early 1990s.
 In 1994, Moldova passed a law on the Special Legal Status of Gagauz Yeri which outlined the structure of the autonomy, including a legislature (the People’s Assembly, consisting of 35 members) and an executive branch, headed by the Governor (the Bashkan).
 The establishment of the autonomy is seen as a successful conflict resolution model.
-However, implementation of the 1994 law has been inconsistent, resulting in frequent disputes and becoming a growing source of tension between the central Government and the autonomy.
+However, implementation of the 1994 Law has been inconsistent, resulting in frequent disputes and a growing source of tension between the central Government and the autonomy.

 - The Gagauz-Yeri autonomous region was established in southern Moldova in the early 1990s to safeguard the rights of the Gagauz minority.

-- In late 2015 the Moldovan Parliament launched an official initiative to create the first permanent working group to improve the functionality of Gagauzia’s autonomy within Moldova’s constitutional framework
+- In late 2015 the Moldovan Parliament launched an official initiative to create the first permanent parliamentary working group to improve the functionality of Gagauzia’s autonomy within Moldova’s constitutional framework.

 Transdniestrian settlement process